-D. D. m Galbut virus appears to have an evolutionary rate Its status as a persistent viral infection that is a result of generational passing down rather than an acute infection leading to a persistent infection could be a driver of the constrained substitution rates that have been reported.
-Understanding how these types of infections evolve may provide insights into an unexplored area of viral evolution.

-To study persistent galbut virus diversity and evolution, we obtained galbut virus sequences from D. melanogaster collected from diverse regions in the United States.
-We found that overall galbut virus diversity is low.
-We investigated the differences in genotypes and found that the presence of chaq virus is incredibly rare in genotype B infections, infections can result in high or low infection levels in genotype A and reassortment between genotypes is possible but uncommon.
-We found that coinfection of galbut virus occurs often and does not require all segments.
-Collectively, these data suggest that these types of infections are limited in their evolutionary movement due to the close interactions between the host and virus.
+To study galbut virus diversity and evolution, we collected D. melanogaster from Colorado, Maine, Pennsylvania and Ohio over the summer of 2023.
+Nearly 1,000 flies were collected and 155 of them were sequenced.
+This resulted in the recovery of 374 galbut virus and chaq virus sequences.
+We found that overall galbut virus diversity within genotype was low but there was more diversity across genotypes.
+We also found evidence of either rare or extinct lineages.
+We primarily investigated the differences between genotypes.
+We found that the presence of chaq virus is incredibly rare in genotype B infections and that infections can result in high or low infection levels in genotype A but not B. Our investigation of reassortment patterns showed that reassortment between genotypes is possible but uncommon.
+Finally, we found that coinfection of galbut virus occurs often and does not require all segments.
+Collectively, these data suggest that galbut virus

 RESULTS

-Galbut virus clades A and B circulate within the same populations
+Galbut virus prevalence does not vary by location but can vary over time